DhwaniSondhi/Reliable-UDP-Protocol/README.md

 ## Reliable-UDP-Protocol
 This project creates a reliable communication with the [httpc](https://github.com/DhwaniSondhi/HTTP-Client-Implementation) client and [httpfs](https://github.com/DhwaniSondhi/File-Server-Application) server using UDP protocol.
-It is uses [Selective-Repeat ARQ technique](https://en.wikipedia.org/wiki/Selective_Repeat_ARQ) on the top of unreliable UDP for making it work as a reliable TCP protocol.
+It uses [Selective-Repeat ARQ technique](https://en.wikipedia.org/wiki/Selective_Repeat_ARQ) on top of unreliable UDP for making it work as a reliable TCP protocol.
 It is tested with changes in values of both drop rate and delay.

 ### Description
 ***Router***:
 Instead of sending/receiving network packets directly between a client and a server, both of them have to send and receive packets via the router.
-The purpose of this infrastructure is to simulate and control the unreliable characteristic of UDP protocol.
-In the figure, both application A and B send and receive packets to/from the router.
+The purpose of this infrastructure is to simulate and control the unreliable characteristic of the UDP protocol.
+In the figure, both applications A and B send and receive packets to/from the router.

 <img src="https://github.com/DhwaniSondhi/Reliable-UDP-Protocol/blob/master/images/1.PNG" width="600" height="300"/><br/>
 <br/>***Message Structure***: